CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/api/json_rpc_methods.md

 All API parameters are validated according to the following rules:

+On any validation failure, the server MUST return `-32602 Invalid Params` with `error.data.rule` and `error.data.param`.

 #### String Parameters

 - **Camera identifiers**: Must match pattern `camera[0-9]+` (e.g., "camera0", "camera1")